weinerjm/jekyll-now/_posts/2016-07-13-pokemon-names.md

 > Seeflip

 Actually, I can't tell if some of these are real names!
 I'm not familiar with many Pokemon after Generation I.

+I would like to put this up as a web app somewhere but I don't know where I could install torch easily on a free-tier server.

 Up next: downloading images from Bulbapedia and trying to use some neural networks to generate random Pokemon art!